HEC asks Peshawar, Swat varsities to repay unutilised funds

 The University of Swat is still being run by an interim setup.

-The differences between the provincial government and Governor over Iqbal Zafar Jhagra on the choice for the vice-chancellor have delayed the appointment of the regular vice-chancellor for the university.
+The differences between the provincial government and Governor Iqbal Zafar Jhagra over the choice for the vice-chancellor have delayed the appointment of the regular vice-chancellor for the university.

+Sources said the provincial government proposed the name of Dr Shafiqur Rahman while the governor/chancellor of the university was interested in appointing Dr Jamal Khattak.

+The governor pointed out that the universities in Malakand division functioned under the presidential domain, not under the Khyber Pakhtunkhwa Universities Act, so it was solely his prerogative to appoint the vice-chancellor of the three universities in Malakand division, including the University of Swat.

 Comments